Get Reading festival

-The Get Reading Festival is an annual children's reading event, hosted by the London Evening Standard and Nook.
+The Get Reading Festival is an annual children's reading event hosted by the London Evening Standard and Nook.

 History

-The festival started in summer 2011, sparked by Aurella Brzezowska, a seven-year-old girl who had no books at her house.
+The festival started in the summer of 2011, and was sparked by Aurella Brzezowska, a seven-year-old girl who had no books at her house.
 Instead, she was taught to read by a reading volunteer.

 The 2011 Get Reading festival raised £1,000,000, which supported four years worth of funding for the charity 'Beanstalk'.

 Before the actual 2013 festival, there were special readings by celebrities around London, such as Harry Enfield, Boris Johnson, and other high-profile figures reading extracts from books such as Harry Potter and the Philosopher's Stone (J.K.Rowling), George's Marvellous Medicine (Roald Dahl), and others.

 2013 festival

 The 2013 event took place on 13 July.
 There were over 30 readings live at the free event, with some celebrities such as Rupert Everett and Hugh Grant.
 The event was hosted by the Dick & Dom.
 The festival was also backed by the Pakistani education activist Malala Yousafzai, the Mayor of London, Boris Johnson, Princess Beatrice, and Stephen Fry.